NetOpWibby/blog/documents/2019-06-06-future-of-the-operating-system-revisited.md

 published:  true
 ---

 [Back in 2013](https://2016.dsgn.io/thoughts/post/the-future-of-the-operating-system "The Future of the Operating System") I penned an essay titled, "The Future of the Operating System."
 In it, I attempted to predict where the operating system paradigm was headed based on what was obvious to me at the time: cloud services were taking off and mobile devices were seeing greater usage than personal computers.
-Logically, this meant the concept of a responsive OS was upon us.
+Logically (to me), this meant the concept of a responsive OS was upon us.
 Some of the cited examples were [Firefox OS](https://en.m.wikipedia.org/wiki/Firefox_OS "Wikipedia article for Firefox OS") and [Ubuntu Edge](https://en.m.wikipedia.org/wiki/Ubuntu_Edge "Wikipedia article for Ubuntu Edge"), products that were designed to be a highly mobile primary computing device that would dock to an apparatus on one's desk to become a full-fledged workstation.
 The essay was also an opportunity to plug my OS _in-progress_ (now dormant), [hikari](https://hikar.io "hikari OS"), built around the responsive OS concept.

-For now, a rectangular slab of glass that more or less fits in the palm of an adult hand appears to be the preferred size of a mobile computing device.
-Specific details and component internals can always change but the external probably isn't going to change much so I won't spend time talking about that.
-Instead, I'll go over my favorite UI concepts that inventive minds have created in the half-decade since my original essay.
+For now, a rectangular slab of glass and metal that more or less fits in the palm of an adult hand appears to be the preferred format for a mobile computing device.
+Specific details and component internals can always change but the external probably won't change much so I no time will be spent talking about that.
+Instead, I'll go over my favorite UI concepts that inventive minds have created in the half-decade since my inital opus.